 Question: Can you come to my property and tell me what to do?

-Answer: Sorry, but no. We are a two person operation and there just aren’t enough hours in the day for us to fulfill our daily responsibilities.
+Answer: Sorry, but no. We are a small operation and there just aren’t enough hours in the day for us to fulfill our daily responsibilities.
 But- we are happy to share what we’ve learned with you, here at the farm.
 The public is welcome to attend our various fee based “How To Garden" Workshops, as well as our monthly garden walk through meetings.
 Check out our LEARNING or calendar pages and register in advance for these great learning opportunities.

 Question: I started a vegetable garden this summer and it’s not doing well.
 Can you help me out?